abhishek-kumar-code/Redfish_Public/Specification.md

 * Clients shall terminate a subscription by sending an HTTP DELETE message to the URI of the subscription resource.
 * Services may terminate a subscription by sending a special "subscription terminated" event as the last message.
 Future requests to the associated subscription resource will respond with HTTP status 404.

-There are two types of events generated in an SPMA service - life cycle and alert.
+There are two types of events generated in a Redfish service - life cycle and alert.

 Life cycle events happen when resources are created, modified or destroyed.
 Not every modification of a resource will result in a event - this is similar to when ETags are changed and implementations may not send an alert for every resource change.
 For instance, if an event was sent for every Ethernet packet received or every time a sensor changed 1 degree, this could result in more events than fits a scalable interface.
 This event usually indicates the resource that changed as well as, optionally, any attributes that changed.